Solar eclipse: Path

-During a central eclipse, the Moon's umbra (or antumbra, in the case of an annular eclipse) moves rapidly from west to east across the Earth.
-The Earth is also rotating from west to east, at about 28 km/min at the Equator, but as the Moon is moving in the same direction as the Earth's rotation at about 61 km/min, the umbra almost always appears to move in a roughly west–east direction across a map of the Earth at the speed of the Moon's orbital velocity minus the Earth's rotational velocity.
+During a central eclipse, the Moon's umbra (or antumbra, in the case of an annular eclipse) moves rapidly from west to east across Earth.
+Earth is also rotating from west to east, at about 28 km/min at the Equator, but as the Moon is moving in the same direction as Earth's rotation at about 61 km/min, the umbra almost always appears to move in a roughly west–east direction across a map of Earth at the speed of the Moon's orbital velocity minus Earth's rotational velocity.

 The width of the track of a central eclipse varies according to the relative apparent diameters of the Sun and Moon.
 In the most favourable circumstances, when a total eclipse occurs very close to perigee, the track can be up to 267 km wide and the duration of totality may be over 7 minutes.
-Outside of the central track, a partial eclipse is seen over a much larger area of the Earth.
+Outside of the central track, a partial eclipse is seen over a much larger area of Earth.
 Typically, the umbra is 100–160 km wide, while the penumbral diameter is in excess of 6400 km.

 Besselian elements are used to predict whether an eclipse will be partial, annular, or total (or annular/total), and what the eclipse circumstances will be at any given location.

-Calculations with Besselian elements can determine the exact shape of the umbra's shadow on the Earth's surface.
-But at what longitudes on the Earth's surface the shadow will fall, is a function of the Earth's rotation, and on how much that rotation has slowed down over time.
+Calculations with Besselian elements can determine the exact shape of the umbra's shadow on Earth's surface.
+But at what longitudes on Earth's surface the shadow will fall, is a function of Earth's rotation, and on how much that rotation has slowed down over time.
 A number called ΔT is used in eclipse prediction to take this slowing into account.
-As the Earth slows, ΔT increases. ΔT for dates in the future can only be roughly estimated because the Earth's rotation is slowing irregularly.
+As Earth slows, ΔT increases. ΔT for dates in the future can only be roughly estimated because Earth's rotation is slowing irregularly.
 This means that, although it is possible to predict that there will be a total eclipse on a certain date in the far future, it is not possible to predict in the far future exactly at what longitudes that eclipse will be total.
-Historical records of eclipses allow estimates of past values of ΔT and so of the Earth's rotation.
+Historical records of eclipses allow estimates of past values of ΔT and so of Earth's rotation.